Conspiracy Theories (CT) Digital Video Project

 But, often if it does, others will have proven it before you!

-IMPORTANT NOTE – If you only find supporting evidence for a conspiracy theory (CT) without any refutation, consider: - It might be a fringe theory lacking substantial support.
+IMPORTANT NOTE – If you only find supporting evidence for a conspiracy theory (CT) without any refutation, consider:

-- It may be widely accepted and no longer debatable as a CT (possibly a proven conspiracy, not just a CT).
+5. It may be widely accepted and no longer debatable as a CT (possibly a proven conspiracy, not just a CT).

-- Consider if you are in an echo chamber of information, or falling prey to confirmation bias (Module 2)
+6. Consider if you are in an echo chamber of information, or falling prey to confirmation bias (Module 2)

 Digital Video Project Presentation Details